 The Pro Wireless is also one of the most tasteful gaming mice, design-wise.
 Its smooth, simple curves are accented by a single zone of RGB lighting over its G logo on the rear of the mouse, and that's it.
 Not jaunty angles, no glossy flourishes; just good old-fashioned design that doesn't make you want to blush with embarrassment every time another human being claps eyes on it.

-And if all that wasn't enough, Logitech have also recently released an even lighter model in the form of the G Pro X Superlight, which weighs an even more featherweight 63g.
+Logitech have also released an even lighter model in the form of the G Pro X Superlight, which weighs an even more featherweight 63g.
 It's a gorgeous mouse, and it actually improves on the older G Pro Wireless quite a bit, removing that bottom-facing DPI button and increasing its sensor range to 25,000 DPI.
-It's a fraction more at £130 / $150, but it's every bit as lovely.
+However, at £140 / $160, it's a lot more expensive.

 Read more in our Logitech G Pro Wireless review